naymalabonna/data-science-project/preliminary_analysis.md

 - `data`
   - `train.json`: The training set containing recipes id, type of cuisine, and list of ingredients.
   - `test.json`: The test set containing recipes id, and list of ingredients.
-  - `cleaned.json`: The cleaned and combined dataset for modeling. (chile.....delete this)
   - `data_dictionary.json`: The data dictionary for cleaned.

 - `code`